Freedom Lane – Season 2 Preview

 The class clapped politely as Mrs. Coleman paused her game of Bejeweled and marked Susie down for a B- on her oral presentation of her summer vacation.
 “Very good, Susie,” she said.
 “You may take your seat.
 Who hasn’t done their presentation yet.
 How about you, Da’Quarius?”

-Da’Quarius Lobsterclaw Sherman stood up and walked towards the front of the class where Mrs. Coleman was now setting up Da’Quarius’ slides for his presentation.
+Da’Quarius stood up and walked to the front of the class, where Mrs. Coleman was now setting up Da’Quarius’s slides for his presentation.
 His hair was in braids, and his school uniform was untucked.
-The class could see is red and blue boxers as he walked towards the front of class.
+The class could see his red and blue boxers as he walked toward the front of class.
 She handed him the clicker and went back to her game of Bejeweled on her cell phone.

-“My name is Da’Quarius,” Da’Quarius said.
+“My name is Da’Quarius Lobsterclaw Sherman,” he said.
 “Most of y’all don’t know me well cuz I started late last year.
 So now you get a crash course in da Dee-Quizzy, bitches.”

 Da’Quarius clicked to the first slide.
 The screen behind him showed a picture of two elderly woman.
 The woman on the left was in a bright red dress and a straw hat.
 She had a big beaming smile on her face.
 The woman on the right had a surly frown and wore a dark gray sweater.
 The woman in red had her arm around the other’s shoulders.

-“Dis Rose on the left and Helen on da right,” Da’Quarius said.
-“They my moms.
-These biddies adopted me after their paperwork got lost for twenty sumtin years.”
+“Dis is Rose on the left and Helen on da right,” Da’Quarius said.
+“Dey’re my moms.
+These biddies adopted me after their paperwork got lost for twenty-sumtin years.”

 Da’Quarius clicked the slide again.
-A picture of Paulie’s Pizza on State ST showed on the screen.
+A picture of Paulie’s Pizza on State Street showed on the screen.

-“Dis Paulie’s Pizza,” Da’Quarius said.
-“I help out there on the weekends.
+“Dis here is Paulie’s Pizza,” Da’Quarius said.
+“I help out there on da’ weekends.
 I get free pizza and soda.
 One day, it will be mine.”

 Mrs. Coleman looked up from her Bejeweled game and started paying attention to Da’Quarius.